influxdata/docs-v2/content/v2.0/collect-data/scraper-metrics-endpoint.md

 ## Use the InfluxDB UI to configure a scraper for data collection

-Follow the steps below to configure an InfluxDB scraper for collecting metrics into a bucket.
+Follow the steps below to configure an InfluxDB scraper that uses an `/metrics` HTTP endpoint for collecting metrics and loading the scraped data into a bucket.

 1. Open a web browser to your InfluxDB 2.0 instance ([localhost:9999](http://localhost:9999)).
 The login screen for the UI (user interface) appears.